natelandau/dotfiles/README.md

 #### Private Files

 Sometimes there are files which contain private information.
 These might be API keys, local directory structures, or anything else you want to keep hidden.

-Private files are held in a separate folder named `private`.
-This repository is added as a git-submodule and files within it are symlinked to `$HOME` or sourced to the Bash terminal.

-Since you're not me, you should **fork this repository and replace the `private` directory with a git submodule of your own.**

-Within the private directory you can write your own install script to configure and install your own files.
-This script should be named: `privateInstall.sh`

-If `private/privateInstall.sh` exists, `install.sh` will invoke it.
+I keep these in a separate private repository which has a folder structure very similar to this one.

+install.sh has a variable for the location of a private install script.
+If that script is found, it will be invoked.

 ## Cloning this repo to a new computer
 The first step needed to use these dotfiles is to clone this repo into the $HOME directory.
 To make this easy, I created [a gist](https://gist.github.com/natelandau/b6ec165862277f3a7a4beff76da53a9c) which can easily be run with the following command: